MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-overview.md

 In this article, you will learn how to replicate an Amazon Elastic Kubernetes Service (EKS) web application with AWS Web Application Firewall (WAF) using [Azure Web Application Firewall (WAF)][azure-waf] and [Azure Application Gateway][azure-ag] in [Azure Kubernetes Service (AKS)][aks].

 This workload implements a WAF to protect a [Yelb][yelb] web-based application running in a Kubernetes cluster.
-Applications rely on WAF's to block unwanted traffic and protect apps from common vulnerabilities.
+Applications rely on WAFs to block unwanted traffic and protect apps from common vulnerabilities.
 A centralized web application firewall helps simplify security management and helps ensure better protection against threats or intrusions.

 For a more detailed understanding of the AWS workload, see [Protecting your Amazon EKS web apps with AWS WAF][eks-aws-waf].